OpenWrt apu4c4 Router - OS & Software

 This will substantially increase the number of options available, which might be extremely overwhelming for a beginner.
 It also makes it very easy to hoard packages…

 The kernel modules and drivers + a few basic things that are selected by default anyway are really the only packages you need to worry about.
-You can use opkg to get the rest after you log into OpenWrt - except kernel modules.
+You can use opkg

 Just remember to grab the ones mentioned on the OpenWrt wiki as well.

-Once you boot it with the right drivers, it will create two interfaces by default: lan and wan.
+Once you boot it with the right drivers, it will create two interfaces by default: lan

-eth0 was the LAN and eth1 was the WAN for me.
+was the WAN for me.
 I swapped them.
 You don’t really need to do this.

-As stated in the previous post, eth0 is the RJ-45 port next to the serial port. eth1 is the one adjacent to eth0.
+is the RJ-45 port next to the serial port. eth1

 The SSH server used by default in OpenWrt is Dropbear, which seems to be a-okay.
 I might replace this later if I need more features.